w3f/polkadot-wiki/docs/general/polkadotjs.md

 The browser extension is a tool that interacts with the Polkadot network, but it is disconnected from it when it is not in use.
-It is important you [**always check for metadata updates**](../learn/learn-extrinsics.md#metadata-updates) before using the extension other account management tools such as Parity Signer (aka Polkadot Vault).
+It is important you [**always check for metadata updates**](../learn/learn-extrinsics.md#metadata-updates) before using the extension or other account management tools such as Parity Signer (aka Polkadot Vault).

 :::